straal/straal-ios/README.md

 let init3DSOperation = Init3DSOperation(card: card, transaction: transaction) { [weak self] controller in
   // This will be called when 3DS is initiated by Straal.
 Present the controller (UIViewController) passed by Straal to the user, whichever way suits your workflow and design pattern. self?.present(controller, animated: true)
-}
+} dismiss3DSViewController: { controller in
+  // This will be called when 3DS is completed.
+Do not rely on this method being called, as the viewcontroller can be dismissed in other ways (when cancelled by the user) controller.dismiss(animated: true, completion: nil) }
 straal.perform(operation: operation) { (response, error) in
   // This will be called once the user completes 3DS and the controller dismisses, or cancels it.